A deep, resonant chime echoed through the air, slowly spreading outwards in all directions.

 "Trial?
 Restarting the realm?"
 An Yeh looked at me strangely.
 "I've always been here."

 "Ah, I see.
 You still think this is just a game?
-Without a mission as a goal, you don't know how to proceed?"
+Without a mission as your goal, you don't know how to proceed?"
 An Yeh gazed at me thoughtfully.
-"However, if you remain too detached, you'll be the one feeling troubled later!"
+"However, if you remain too detached, you'll be the one who feels troubled later on!"

 "...What do you mean?"
-My mind was filled with questions.
+I was filled with questions.

 "Well, it doesn't matter.
-Regardless of my existence or not, it won't affect what happens next.
+Regardless of my existence, it won't affect what happens next.
 You just need to focus on what you should do," An Yeh said calmly.

-"So, what exactly should I do?"
+"So, what exactly am I supposed to do?"
 I had no idea!

-"You only need to remember what I've said and act accordingly.
+"You only need to remember what I've told you and do as you see fit.
 If you must set a mission for yourself, then your only task is to 'survive.'
 That's all there is to it.
 As for the rest, you can decide for yourself!"

-She bent down and reached for a yet-to-bloom Moonlit Ghost Flower Bud, handing it to me.
+She bent down and reached for an unbloomed Ephemeral Flower, handing it to me.
 "I'm looking forward to seeing what you'll do next!"

-I instinctively took it and stared blankly as the bud gradually bloomed in my hand, emitting a strange light.
+I instinctively accepted it, staring blankly as the bud gradually bloomed in my hand, emitting a strange light.
 "No, but..."

 "Don't worry.
 If you really encounter difficulties, I'll still lend a hand," she said with a meaningful smile, placing her finger on her lips—